iganinja/olagarro/README.md

 # Signal/slot system

-A very simple signal/slot implementation in C++2003 where you can connect events with functions, methods or functors:
+A very simple signal/slot implementation where you can connect events with functions, methods or functors:

 ```CPP